 What’s the easiest way to DIY a resin tray?
 Add moss and wood slices into a wooden tray that you fill with clear epoxy resin.
-This woodland-themed tray is perfect for a variety of uses.
+This tray will come in handy in so many places around your house.

 Supplies needed for this resin tray DIY: